-If you are trying to increase the performance of your FreeNAS® system and suspect that the current hardware may be limiting performance, try enabling autotune.
+When attempting to increase the performance of the FreeNAS® system, and particularly when the current hardware may be limiting performance, try enabling autotune.

-If you wish to read the script to see which checks are performed, the script is located in /usr/local/bin/autotune.
+For those who wish to see which checks are performed, the autotune script is located in /usr/local/bin/autotune.